Carnoustie/theinfinitelibrary/README.md

-Rewriting the bookworm app in go (backend) and typescript (react) frontend.
+Writing social media app for bookworms in go (backend) and typescript (react) frontend.
 No AI assistant or copy-paste-coding allowed :)

 Frontend runs at an adress hooked to the following domain name: